Tasnimul-Arabi-Anik/PanR2/README.md

 # PanR2: Panresistome Analysis Tool

 ## Overview
-PanR2 is a comprehensive Python-based tool for analyzing panresistome data.
+PanR2 is a comprehensive Python-based tool for analyzing panresistome data (Global Resistance Pattern).
 It processes NCBI and Abricate summary files, merges the data, and generates a wide range of visualizations including heatmaps, bar plots, boxplots, and interactive HTML plots.
 The tool is designed to help researchers analyze and visualize antibiotic resistance gene presence, prevalence, and distribution patterns across different geographic locations and temporal scales.

+It enables robust statistical analysis, including group-wise comparisons, summary statistics, and correlation assessments, to support meaningful interpretation of resistome data.
+Given sufficient sequencing data, PanR2 can help identify local resistance spread, compare resistance patterns between regions or over time, and detect signals of emerging resistance epidemics.
+This makes it a valuable tool for surveillance, epidemiology, and public health research.

 **Prerequisites:**
 - `ncbi_clean.csv` from [FetchM](https://github.com/Tasnimul-Arabi-Anik/FetchM)